patrikpatrik/VisualStudio2026_Community_Edition_GLSL_shaders_syntax_highlighting_ONLY_FIX/README.md

 ## *1/3* A potential fix/workaround for Visual Studio 2026 Community Edition with enabling GLSL shaders with syntax highlighting ONLY.
 You do not have to download anything from Visual Studio Marketplace.
-This is done without.<br>
+This is done without any extensions, just vanilla.<br>
-**If TL;DR, skip to bottom paragraph!**
+**If TL;DR, skip to bottom!**

-This is for anyone who had frustrating problems with having multi-staged shaders into a *single shader file* such as:
+This is for anyone who's had frustrating experiences with having multi-staged shaders combined into a *single shader file* such as:
   - vs -> fs
   - vs -> gs -> fs
   - vs -> tcs -> tes -> fs
   - vs -> tcs -> tes -> gs -> fs
-  - cs

 # **&#8594;**The problem is [shaderlab.json](shaderlab.json)**&#8592;**
 For Visual Studio 2026, this file is located here: